Heroes-Profile/heroesprofile/README.md

 Identifying fields are replaced as it writes: `battletag`, `split_battletag`, `blizz_id`, `region`, `replayID` and `game_date`.
-The same original always maps to the same fake, so records still cross-reference. **Read the replacement table it prints.** A field it does not know is written through untouched — that is how a real player name shipped once beside an anonymised battletag — so if an endpoint returns player data and a field is missing from that table, add it to `IDENTIFYING_FIELDS` in `CaptureApiSamples` and re-capture.
+The same original always maps to the same fake, so records still cross-reference. **Read the replacement table it prints.** A field it does not know is written through untouched so if an endpoint returns player data and a field is missing from that table, add it to `IDENTIFYING_FIELDS` in `CaptureApiSamples` and re-capture.